Meet the Team

 director of programming

 Jenna is a Robertson Scholar at Duke University and the University of North Carolina Chapel-Hill.
-A passionate advocate for criminal justice reform, she serves as the President of the Duke Justice Project, a facilitator of Restorative Justice Durham, and teaches a for-credit course at Duke University entitled Faces of Durham Re-Entry.
-Deeply focused on uplifting the LGBTQ+ community, she serves as the founder of the LGBT History Project and the Programming Director for OutVote.
-She has worked as a reporter for the Chicago Tribune, a documentary intern in the Mississippi Delta, and a research assistant for the Durham Black Burial Grounds Collaboratory.
+A passionate advocate, she serves as the President of the Duke Justice Project, a facilitator of Restorative Justice Durham, the founder of the LGBT History Project and the Programming Director for OutVote, and teaches a for-credit course at Duke University entitled Faces of Durham Re-Entry.
 She has been honored as a Point Scholar, Vital Voices Visionaries Fellow, and an Eva Clayton Fellow by the North Carolina Democratic Party.

 director of coalitions and outreach

-Jo (they/them) is an incoming Human Rights Studies M.A. candidate at Columbia University and a queer, API activist with experience in campus and community organizing in Texas.
-As a Southern Methodist University (SMU) graduate with degrees in human rights, political science, and public policy, Jo has dedicated their life to advocacy work and activism through work and education.
-They served in multiple leadership positions at SMU and created the “Queer Qollective”, a collection of projects aimed at increasing the well-being of LGBTQIA+ students, including housing, recordkeeping, and infrastructure policy.
-Additionally, Jo created and led organizations for SMU's BIPOC and first-generation communities to increase sense of belonging for all students on campus, especially those who were historically underrepresented across the university.
-With a strong background in community building and activism, Jo is inspired to build bridges across communities and create a stronger, unified platform that advocates for all marginalized peoples.
+J.L. (they/them) is a Human Rights Studies M.A. candidate at Columbia University and a queer, API activist with experience in campus and community organizing in Texas.
+As a Southern Methodist University (SMU) graduate with degrees in human rights, political science, and public policy, J. has dedicated their life to advocacy work and activism through work and education.
+With a strong background in community building and activism, J. is inspired to build bridges across communities and create a stronger, unified platform that advocates for all marginalized peoples.

 camille serrano (she/they)